Interviews for 2021 entry will be held online.

 Ethical and other issues

-Ethical issues may be raised by the interviewers, but only to assess your ability to coherently summarise the issues at stake.
+Ethical issues may be raised by the interviewers to assess your ability to coherently summarise the issues at stake.

-The interview process for 2020 entry will adopt a seven-station multiple mini interview (MMI) format, with each station having an interviewer.
+The interview process for 2021 entry will adopt a four- or five-station multiple mini interview (MMI) format, with each station being marked by a separate interviewer.

-The station where you start will be allocated at random and you will then pass round the circle from station to station until you have completed them all.
+The station where you start will be allocated at random, and you will then pass round in order from station to station until you have completed them all.

-For 2020 entry, interviews at Manchester will be held in December 2019 and January/February 2020.
+For 2021 entry, interviews will be held in December 2020 and January/February 2021.
 You will not be offered a place at Manchester without an interview.

 All interviewees will be sent detailed information which explains the interview procedure and format of the interview process.